glhrmfrts/pjamas/README.md

 The scope of this project shall remain small, and help is needed:

 - [ ] Documentation
-- [ ] Cache the output to a file (to use pjamas as a one-time tool)
+- [ ] Cache the output to a file (to use pjamas as a one-time-use tool)
 - [ ] Handle other type of dependencies than github repositories
 - [ ] Handle private repositories
 - [ ] Have an index of known packages (Name + URL + Description)